Are you shopping for cookware but can’t decide between Hestan and Demeyere?

 Copper requires extra maintenance — If you’re considering buying CopperBond cookware, you should know upfront that it’s a high-maintenance option.
 But this is not specific to Hestan — it’s true of all copper cookware.
 To maintain its appearance, you must polish it regularly with special cleaners.

 Cookware staining — Hestan cookware has a polished exterior (like a mirror), but it stains easily, and it’s prone to heat tint.
 You can lower the risk of stains and heat tint by skipping the dishwasher and handwashing with mild detergent and warm water.
 Also, refrain from using cooking sprays, as they can add a film to the cookware, adding to the discoloration.
+You can remove heat tint by washing the pan with diluted white vinegar.

 Limited variety — If you’re looking for multiple cookware designs, colors, or materials, Demeyere is not the best choice.
 It offers a few different constructions in stainless steel or aluminum.